Brehima/InfoSecNoob/README.md

 # InfoSecNoob
-this repository contains all the weird things i tried and test during ctfs and others
+this repository contains all the weird things I've tried and tested while mostly pawning HackTheBox machines